 Winter-Themed Classroom Resources, Grades K-5

-Lessons, Activities & Resources Target Seasonal Changes
+Lessons, Activities & Resources Target Seasonal Changes and Animal Adaptations

 Though some of us will not get snow this winter, we share other annual changes.
 These lessons, activities, and other resources will help develop an understanding of the mechanisms that bring about seasonal change and how animals have adapted to them.